qbead/qbeadWebsite/content/main/index.md

 <div class="column">
 Contact us at [mail@spinwearables.com](mailto:mail@spinwearables.com)!

-At the following link you can see [some draft teaching materials](/book).
+At the following link, you can see [our teaching materials](/book) that are ready to be shared.
+We'll be releasing more hands on activities ("adventures") and associated lessons over the coming months.

 We have more information for [parents and educators here](/for_parents).

 [Behind-the-scenes pictures of the device and testing runs](/behindthescenes) are also available.

-And for the electrical engineers, we have [the technical specifications of the device](/specs).
+We delve into the material in the [behind the scenes page](/behindthescenes) in more depth in the "Engineer's Diary" section of the [field guide](/book).
 </div>
 </div>